9: …And the World Will Go On Without You

 Her human wasn’t sweaty.
 But her palms were slick.

-Only the hand held her off the ground, so J fell.
+Only that hand held her off the ground, so J fell.

 Tessa’s composure broke with yelp.
 “Oh no, J!”